SteveLauC/Notes/database/PostgreSQL/src/storage/page.md

    reason, the only reason that I can image is that there was no `u64` before this type appeared.

+   TODO: ask this in the mailing list `pgsql-general`.

    ```c
    /*
     * For historical reasons, the 64-bit LSN value is stored as two 32-bit